 Our aim here at Throwsticks.com is to bring back the power and majesty of mankind's first flying wing to the modern age.
 We've conducted years of intensely focused research and thousands of field experiments in order to uncover the secrets of this advanced yet ancient flying weapon.
 The result is that we are now hand crafting high performance throwsticks in our own shop out of tough modern materials and sending them hovering out across great distances on our test range.
 Each stick is precisely tuned and this is truly a rare hand crafted product.
 What we are doing is unique, so please give us your support, not just through purchasing, but through sharing with others.

 Throwsticks offer a fresh way to look at our incredible past.
 They are a symbolic token and realization that no matter how far mankind moves into the future, he never truly leaves his deepest and most distant roots.
 Cutting edge scientific research sometimes just uncovers what our distant ancestors already knew long ago.
 Throwsticks remind us that as we look forward to the future with hope, we should also look back to the past with respect.
 That's the only right way to live in the middle.

 An Exceptional Quality Product

-Made in the USA in our family run shop from tough, modern materials, and featuring straight flight ranges out to 50-80 meters / 55-87 yards or more for practiced throwers; our throwsticks are the modern materials equivalents of their ancient Aboriginal predecessors.
-Order these rare and beautiful pieces of ancient technology today.
-Take a step back into the past.
-Rediscover primitive empowerment through the throwstick. --- Order Yours Today.
+Hand crafted in the USA in our family run shop from tough, modern materials and expertly tuned for straight flight ranges out to 50-140 meters / 55-153 yards or more; our throwsticks are the modern materials equivalents of their ancient predecessors.
+Order these rare, beautiful pieces of ancient technology and take a step back into the past by rediscovering primitive empowerment through the throwstick.
+Order Yours Today.